Top four questions on the GDPR legislation answered

-We’ve been speaking to a lot of clients and prospects about the change to data protection and privacy laws, and everyone has at least the same four questions.
+We’ve been speaking to many clients and prospects about the change to data protection and privacy laws, and everyone has at least the same four questions.

 What is GDPR?

-The General Data Protection Regulation (GDPR) is the European regulation designed to give citizens greater control over their personal data and to protect it from loss or misuse.
-It replaces the existing DPA regulation in the UK, and it applies to essentially any organisation that holds data on citizens of member states of the European Union.
+The General Data Protection Regulation is a European regulation designed to give citizens greater control over their personal data and to protect it from loss or misuse.
+It replaces the existing DPA regulation in the UK and applies to essentially any organisation that holds data on citizens of member states of the European Union.
 So, if you have customers, employees or partners who are EU citizens, you are impacted.

 As well as requiring companies to collect, store and use personal data securely, fairly, accurately and responsibly, GDPR legislation gives individuals new rights in eight key areas: